-TechSolve, the Manufacturing Externship Partnership (MEP) center for Southwest Ohio, and the Ohio Development Services Agency are partnering with area high schools and career/technical schools to identify students with an interest in manufacturing, as well as a desire to gain real-world manufacturing experience.
+TechSolve, the Manufacturing Externship Partnership (MEP) center for Southwest Ohio, and the Ohio Development of Development are partnering with area high schools and career/technical schools to identify students with an interest in manufacturing, as well as a desire to gain real-world manufacturing experience.
 The Ohio MEP High School Internship Program assists manufacturers with their workforce needs, while also providing students valuable career skills.

 Last year, 80 percent of interns in this program across Ohio were offered full-time employment at the end of the internship.